Ayurvedic nutrition, lifestyle and herbs

-- If you tried many methods are tired of combating symptoms and diseases
+- If you are tired of combating symptoms and diseases;

-Multiple chronic conditions are successfully addressed by the Ayurvedic method, which includes adjustments in diet and lifestyle and taking medicinal herbs.
-Here are a few examples:
+Multiple chronic conditions are successfully addressed* by the Ayurvedic method, which includes adjustments in diet and lifestyle and using medicinal herbs.
+Here are the most common problems:

 - women’s health at all stages of life

 - chronic digestive disorders